| Home | Back to Goldfish |

 tail is lost when viewed from the side.
 This is the only recognized goldfish

-variety with an undivided double tail: the two layers of the tail are split
+variety with an incompletely divided double tail: the two layers of the tail are split

 apart and grow separately from each other but are joined along the top edge